 5. Suggested Dos & Don’ts.

-Be open minded.
-Ask about necessary workplace adjustments at the interview.
+- Ask about workplace adjustments at the interview